timchen003617/githubuserList/README.md

-# introduction components
+# Components of an Introduction
-The App.js is a main component, The Pagination component is used to changing current page Number.
+The App.js is a main component.
+The Pagination component is used to changing current page Number.

 # getUsers data flow
 App component => componentDidMount => fetchUsers action in => getUsersReducers